rd--/blksc3/md/glossary.md

 ## Assignment

 The assignment block ≔ sets the value of a variable.
-The figure below shows the variable _i_ being incremented by one.
+The figure below shows the variable _i_ being incremented by one, it is the block drawing of the expression _i := i + 1_.

 ![](sw/blksc3/png/Assignment.svg)